 ‘Harry.’
 Hermione nudged his elbow.
 ‘Aren’t you even going to try?
 It’s not that hard, you know.’

 He swallowed a flicker of irritation.
 Time to put my summer of study to use.
-Harry tapped the guinea fowl on the head, earning a disgruntled squawk from the bird.
+Harry pictured the bird changing into a guinea pig, imagining feathers shrinking back to short fur, wings shifting into legs, and a beak shivering into a small, dark nose.
+He tapped the guinea fowl on the head, earning a disgruntled squawk.

 Hermione let out a sharp sigh.
 ‘That’s not the proper wand action, Harry.
 You have to—’

 The guinea fowl morphed into a perfect guinea pig and Harry shot her a beatific smile.

 ‘But — but… That was your first try.’
 Hermione poked his guinea pig with her wand.
 ‘It took me almost five.’

 ‘Five!’
 Harry plastered an expression of shock over his broad grin.
 ‘It’s not that hard, you know.’

 Hermione huffed and turned to watch Ron, whose guinea fowl was beginning to look more and more like it had been roasted.